gmc-code/PC-app-development/docs/tkinter_basics/tkinter_import.rst

 - This removes the need to prefix the objects with ``tkinter.`` to access them (e.g., ``Button`` instead of ``tkinter.Button``).
+- It makes it hard to tell what methods are from tkinter.
 - This is poor practice.
-It makes it hard to tell what methods are from tkinter.

 ----

 tkinter import